 William Flinders Petrie wasn’t the first Egyptologist to refer to himself as an “archaeologist” as well.
-By the latter half of the 19th century, as he was making his name on the Giza Plateau and elsewhere, the newer word had been in the process of replacing the older “antiquary” or “antiquarian” for quite some time.
+By the 1870s, when he was just beginning to make his name, the newer word had been in the process of replacing the older “antiquary” or “antiquarian” for quite some time.

 Nevertheless, one could argue that Petrie really was the first to embody all of the qualities we associate with the serious archaeologist of today.
 “He found archaeology in Egypt a treasure hunt,” writes his biographer Margaret S. Drower.
 “He left it a science.”
 Petrie was the first to recognize that the big, spectacular finds — the sort which captured worldwide newspaper headlines and made international heroes out of men like Giovanni Belzoni and Auguste Mariette — weren’t always the most important to the cause of understanding the civilizations of the past.
 Fragments of pottery and plebeian household utensils — the sort of things the treasure hunters had impatiently tossed over their shoulders and heedlessly trodden upon — could tell as much or more about the real ancient Egyptians as their most magnificent ceremonial monuments.
 Consider the question in the context of the artifacts we too must someday leave behind us.
 What will tell the archaeologist of the future more about the way most of us live now, the Statue of Liberty or the contents of an average suburban home?

-In light of all this, it’s remarkable and more than a little ironic to realize that Flinders Petrie, that foremost pioneer of scientific Egyptology, owed his career to the mystical imaginings of Charles Piazzi Smyth.
+In light of all this, it’s shocking and more than a little ironic to realize that Flinders Petrie, that foremost pioneer of scientific archaeology and Egyptology, owed his career to the mystical imaginings of Charles Piazzi Smyth.
 Indeed, he owed the Smyth family even more than that.
 “The first chance in life is ever being born at all,” he wrote to open his autobiography, “and a mighty uncertain affair it seems to us mortals.”
-But for the Smyth family, that first and most fundamental chance of all would never have come for him.
+But for the Smyth family, that first and most indispensable chance of all would never have come for him.

 Well before Flinders Petrie’s birth, the Petrie and Smyth families inhabited the same London social circles, and were frequent guests in one another’s drawing rooms.
 They were similar in many ways: proud, respectable, relatively prosperous but not so much so that they could count themselves full-time members of the leisured class.
 On the contrary: they were known for their professional and intellectual achievement, for combining Christian piety with a dedication to the practical principles of science and engineering.